kylecorry31/ScreenTime/README.md

 ## Features
 * Logs time spent on the computer.
 * View time spent on the computer with a detailed today view, or a 7 day view.
-* Also used with [Screen Time GUI](https://github.com/kylecorry31/ScreenTimeGUI) for Windows users (not officially supported)

 ## Dependencies
 * python3